qcz/vscode-text-power-tools/README.md

     * _Short current/custom locale day names_

     (Note: current/custom locale means OS locale or the locale specified in the `textPowerTools.customLocale` setting)
-* **Insert line numbers:** Inserts line numbers to the start of each line in every selection.
-Line numbers can be real line numbers in the file or can start with 1.
-* **Insert full file path, directory path and file name of the opened file**.
-* **Insert Unix timestamp**
 * **Generate fake/random data**:
     * _Random hex/decimal character sequences_
     * _Fake first names, last names and full names_ in the following languages: English, French, German and Hungarian.
     * _GUIDs/UUIDs_ (globally unique identifiers or universally unique identifiers) using multiple predefined formats (no dashes, dashes, dashes and braces, C# Guid constructor).
-To insert GUIDs with uppercase hex characters, set the value of the `textPowerTools.insertUppercaseGuids` setting to `true`.
+        * To insert GUIDs with uppercase hex characters, set the value of the `textPowerTools.insertUppercaseGuids` setting to `true`.
 The default GUID style can be set using the `textPowerTools.defaultGuidType` setting.
     * _Lorem ipsum sentences_
     * _Lorem ipsum paragraphs_
-* **Change case of text (camelCase, PascalCase, snake_case, CONSTANT_CASE, dash-case, dot.case) and swap casing**.

-  Note: *Title Case*, *UPPER CASE* and *lower case* is not implemented in this extension as it is available in VS Code by default via the *Transform to Title Case*, Transform to Uppercase* and *Transform to Lower Case* commands respecively.
 * **Pad start and end of strings:** Pad the start or the end of selections to the desired length with default or custom character sequences.
 The default pad string can be customized with the `textPowerTools.defaultPadString` setting.
+* **Insert line numbers:** Inserts line numbers to the start of each line in every selection.
+Line numbers can be real line numbers in the file or can start with 1.
+* **Remove duplicated, blank, surplus blank, empty, surplus empty lines and control characters**
 * **Prefix, suffix and wrap lines:** Prefix, suffix and wrap lines.
 Wrap uses either the same prefix/suffix or different ones.
+* **Insert full file path, directory path and file name of the opened file**.
+* **Insert Unix timestamp**
+* **Extract information from the source lines using regular expressions:** First input is the regular expression which should be matched with capture groups to find the desired parts of the lines (e.g.: `(\d.\d) dogs`).
+The second input is the replacement rule, which should contain capture group references (e.g. `$1 cats`).
+With these commands you can transform matching lines to the desired format in seconds.

+  The last 10 filter strings and replacement expressions are presented and can be used quickly when executing these commands.
+* **Count occurrences of lines:** This command will counts how many times a line appears in the selected text and generates an output with the number of occurrences and the lines themselves.
 * **Various sorting methods which all supports ascending and descending orders**
     * _Case sensitive sort lines_
     * _Case sensitive sort lines starting at column_